Bradley-Hill/Library-Project/README.md

 Added the button to toggle the Read property of the cards another to remove the entry, and a check to verify no duplicate books are added to the library.
 Also added styles for the cards and buttons. - 23/04/2023

+Finished styling and designing the library features and form.
+25/04/2023